 How Much Does it Cost to File for Chapter 7 Bankruptcy in Richmond, VA?

 The Agarwal Law Firm offers Chapter 7 bankruptcy services at an affordable, low cost.
 Our representation runs at about $1,450 per case, which ensures comprehensive support and guidance through the intricacies of the Chapter 7 filing process.
-This price includes filing fees, credit counseling, debtor education, credit report and initial attorney fees.
+This price includes filing fees, credit counseling, debtor education, credit report and initial expenses for your Chapter 7 bankruptcy lawyer in Richmond.